 The device should be overwritten using organizationally approved and validated methodologies, techniques, or tools.
 At least a single write pass is required for this method.
 For example, using all zeros.
 However, in some cases, multiple write passes or complex values may be used.
 After carrying out the Clear sanitization process, verification should be conducted.

-Clear sanitizing techniques for SSD drives require atleast one write pass of writes with a fixed data value, such as all zeros.
+Clear sanitizing techniques for SSD drives require at least one write pass of writes with a fixed data value, such as all zeros.
 Overwriting on flash-based media (SSD) reduces its lifetime.
 If NIST Clear is used to erase data on a SSD then it may not sanitize data completely in unmapped physical media.
 This means some old data might still remain after the sanitization process is performed using the Clear technique.
-NIST Purge is the most recommended standard as per NIST 800-88 guideline for erasing SSD.
+NIST Purge is the most recommended standard as per NIST 800-88 guidelines for erasing SSD.

-For mobile devices, the removable storage devices (like external SD cards) should be first unencrypted.
+For mobile devices, removable storage devices (like external SD cards) should be first unencrypted.
 They should then be removed before sanitization.
 Android OS devices should be plugged into a power source before starting encryption.
 (This is the first step of the Clear technique).
 The next step is performing a factory reset.
 The factory reset option is available in the Settings menu of the device.
 Refer to the user manual to find instructions for performing a factory reset on your device.
 Remote Wipe is another type of Clear sanitization technique.
 But it is impossible to verify the results of such a technique.

 For iPhones and iPads the Clear technique includes performing full sanitization.
-It stands true for both current and future generation devices.
+It stands true for both current and future-generation devices.

 Cryptographic Erase is supported on iOS devices.
 And encryption is on by default.
 Thus, the sanitization process takes just a couple of minutes.
 After sanitizing mobile devices, navigate to the different settings on the device for verification.
-Go to different menus in the device to check if you are still logged in to some of your accounts or some specific settings that you made are still intact.
-This would mean the process didn't complete as intended and doesn't meet NIST Clear standard.
+Go to different menus in the device to check if you are still logged in to some of your accounts or if some specific settings that you made are still intact.
+This would mean the process didn't complete as intended and doesn't meet the NIST Clear standard.